arshavirmirzakhani/lambda/README.md

 lambda is a node editor for creating and simulating algorithms visualy this program can be used for simulating and design process of algorithms or math expressions

-# this program is in development but it will be released soon!
+# this program is in development but it test version is available!

 # get in touch
 you can also join lambda discord server : https://discord.gg/cW6WdNpPKd